 turbulence profile, kinetic energy profile, plot.

-produce exactly same transient results?
+Can LES produce exactly same transient results?

 As discussed before, LES is substantially sensitive to the initial condition for the time dependent simulation.
 However, the statistically steady results can still be achieved by averaging the enough long period.
 The study applied a random flow generate(RFG) technique to generate fluctuating velocity components at the cough jet boundary.
 The method takes as input the correlation tensor of the original flow-filed and turbulent length- and time-scales information.
 The output spatial and temporal velocity variations follow Gaussian distribution.
 A small variation could prorogate spatially and temporally for the calculation.
 Figure and Figure shows the velocity and particle(0.77μm) concentration distinctions between the two repeated simulations.
 It was observed that the velocity collapsed in a same curve during in the first 0.02s.
 The discrepancy became significant with time, which induced the variation of the particle concentration of the two repeated simulations even for the small particles.